DFedReweighting: A Unified Framework for Objective-Oriented Reweighting in Decentralized Federated Learning: Problem Statement

-Various popular decentralized algorithms, such as decentralized stochastic gradient descent (decentralized SGD) and the decentralized alternating direction method of multipliers (decentralized ADMM), can be employed to solve Problem~\eqref{eq:dfl_problem}.
-Taking decentralized SGD as an example, at each communication round $t$, each client $k$ $(k \in \mathcal{N})$ executes the following three-step learning process multiple times until convergence~\cite{fang2024byzantine, lalitha2018fully, sun2022decentralized, wu2023byzantine}.
+Various popular decentralized algorithms, such as decentralized stochastic gradient descent and the decentralized alternating direction method of multipliers, can be employed to solve~\eqref{eq:dfl_problem}.
+Taking decentralized SGD as an example, at each communication round $t$, each client $k$ $(k \in \mathcal{N})$ executes the following three-stage learning process multiple times until convergence~\cite{fang2024byzantine, wu2023byzantine}.

 \textbf{Stage 1 (local training):} client $k$ takes a local SGD step to obtain an intermediate update $\mathbf{w}_k^{t+\frac{1}{2}}$: